Bean-to-bar: Introduction to bean-to-bar

 The term "bean-to-bar" emerged from the artisan and craft chocolate movement around 2010.
 It is sometimes used interchangeably with the terms "small batch chocolate" and "craft chocolate".
 Several hundred small chocolate manufacturing companies were started to meet the demand for bean-to-bar products and a wider variety of flavors emerging from new consumer requirements.
 Bean-to-bar manufacturers take great care in selecting their cacao beans with many traveling to plantations in tropical regions to meet with growers in order to establish direct-trade relationships, some have managed to gain access to control the fermentation process.
 Over 2,500 bean-to-bar manufacturers have emerged around the world in less than 20 years.
 Entrepreneurs from Australia, Canada, Europe, the United Kingdom and the United States with aptitudes for culinary arts, science, technology have all proven to be successful as chocolate makers.

 All bean-to-bar chocolate makers process whole cocoa beans into a final product versus melting chocolate or starting with ground cocoa mass for use as a base, coating, filling or for mixing and molding into truffles, pralines, or other chocolate confectionery.
-One of the largest startups, the Mast Brothers, that was "widely credited for introducing artisanal chocolate to mainstream American culture" actually employed commercially produced chocolate from a third-party, making them better known as the creators of fake bean-to-bar chocolate in 2015.
+One of the largest startups, the Mast Brothers, which was "widely credited for introducing artisanal chocolate to mainstream American culture" actually employed commercially produced chocolate from a third-party, making them better known as the creators of fake bean-to-bar chocolate in 2015.
 Big Chocolate has also been using the term to compete with the craft chocolate industry developed around the bean-to-bar concept.

 As a result of the rise in consumer demand for fine and aromatic dark chocolate created by bean-to-bar (craft chocolate movement) and the idea of small batch recipes, new types of processing equipment and machinery have been developed facilitating small business development.
 Bean-to-bar chocolate makers are revolutionizing the world of chocolate leading to the development of many new legal marketing terms to better describe their products to match consumer demand and expectations.
 Schools and universities have developed classes and courses in bean-to-bar chocolate making and business development.
 New certifications, endorsements and labelling schemes based on ethical consumer values have also appeared.
 Big Chocolate has outright acquired several craft bean-to-bar operations.

 Supply chain development

-Some bean-to-bar producers are large companies that own the entire process for economic reasons; others aim to control the whole process to improve quality, working conditions, environmental impact, and the source.
-Some cacao farms in tropical America have incorporated the trade model to add-value to make the supply chain more sustainable by producing tree-to-bar and farm-to-bar chocolate.
+Some bean-to-bar producers are large companies that own the entire process for cost saving, economy of scale, and vertical integration; others aim to control the whole process to improve quality, working conditions, environmental impact, and the source.
+Some cacao farms in tropical America have incorporated the trade model to make the supply chain more sustainable by producing tree-to-bar and farm-to-bar chocolate.

 Cacao growers and buyers hire certification companies to inspect plantations, take soil samples, guarantee pricing to farmers and develop regional cooperative associations for cocoa growers.
 Bean-to-bar chocolate makers pay for these certified labels to address issues important to their consumers.